hammelm/mempeek/README.md

 following functions are available for string handling:

-        strlen( str[] )                     return the string length in bytes strcmp( str1[], str2[] )            compare strings lexicographically and return -1 / 0 / 1
+        strlen( str[] )                     return the string length in bytes strcmp( str1[], str2[] )            compare strings lexicographically and return 0 / 1 / 2
-                                            if str1 comes before / is equal to / comes after str2
+                                            when str1 is before / is equal to / is after str2
         str2int( str[] )                    convert the string to an integer str2float( str[] )                  convert the string to a float tokenize( str[] [, delimiter[]] )   split up str into tokens using the optional